OpenFAST/openfast/docs/source/working.rst

 - If you have isolated the problem to a given module, check the information provided in the summary file of this module.
 Most module have a flag at the end of their input file called `SumPrint` or similar, so that the summary file is written to disk.

 - Reduce the time step.
-The simulation time step needs to be adjusted based on the frequencies that are modelled in the system (typically the time step needs to be at least half or even a tenth of the fastest frequency).
+The simulation time step needs to be adjusted based on the frequencies that are modelled in the system (typically the time step needs to be at around a tenth of the fastest frequency).
 Modules like BeamDyn and SubDyn usually require fine time steps.
   Instead of reducing the time step, it is often equivalent to introduce 1 correction step (`NumCrctn`).
 When corrections are used the Jacobian need to be updated regularly, for instance setting `DT_UJac` to 100 time steps.
+For a floating system, we recommend using `DT_UJac = 1/(10*f_pitch)`, where `f_pitch` is the natural frequency of the floating wind turbine in pitch.

 - Perform a linearization of your structure in vacuum (`CompInflow=0`, `CompAero=0`) and in standstill (`RotSpeed=0`) (see :ref:`linearization_analysis_OF`) and check that the frequencies and damping are within the range you expect.
 Adjust your structural inputs otherwise.